-1 Krall-Jacobi Polynomials: Conclusion

 \section{Conclusion}

 To sum up, we have added to the exploration of $-1$ polynomials by introducing some $-1$ Krall-Jacobi polynomials.
 We focused on the simplest positive definite case.
 They have been obtained from generalized $q-$Jacobi polynomials through a limiting procedure and have remarkable features.
 Noteworthy is the fact that they obey a third-order differential-difference eigenvalue equation involving the reflection operator.
 The 3-term recurrence relation has also been determined.
-Finally let us stress that this present an interesting example of OPs whose measure involves a discrete mass at the center of the orthogonality interval (rather than at its boundary which is more common).
+Finally let us stress that this presents an interesting example of OPs whose measure involves a discrete mass at the center of the orthogonality interval (rather than at its boundary which is more common).
+Note also that the -1 Krall polynomials introduced in this paper have also appeared in a recent study of generalized Hahn-Geronimus classical orthogonal polynomials \cite{VZ_HG}